-Here's an example hyperlink:
+Here's an example Curio hyperlink:

-curio://\$Projects/2019/Pepsi%20Campaign.curio?p=WJzoFVMoS9iltl5LziCxeQ&f=6SbyZLC1Rl6AQIQx5qdPPA
+curio://Biology?p=WJzoFVMoS9iltl5LziCxeQ&f=6SbyZLC1R16AQIQx5qdPPA

-- All Curio project hyperlinks start with curio://, which is our custom URL scheme. - Next is the path to the project (if this isn't an in-project relative link). - Next is a p= variable with the project's unique identifier (URL-safe base64 encoded). - Next there may be optional variables based on the type of link. - i= the unique identifier to a specific idea space (URL-safe base64 encoded). - f= the unique identifier to a specific figure (URL-safe base64 encoded). - \circ n= the page number of a PDF figure. - s= the starting selection range for text or time for an audio/video recording figure. - \circ ${\mbox{\scriptsize e=}}$ the ending selection range for text or time for an audio/video recording figure.
+- All Curio project hyperlinks start with Curio://, which is our custom URL scheme. - Next, if this isn't a relative link within the project, is the name of the project. - Next, if this isn't a relative link within the project, is a pervariable with the project's unique identifier (URL-safe base64 encoded) which is stored as a com.apple.metadata:kmDItemIdentifier metadata extended Finder attribute on the project file.
+Using that identifier we can use Spotlight to find the project if it has been moved, renamed, or is now on another volume.
+Note this only works if Spotlight is indexing the volume containing the project file.
+If you duplicate a project then it will also have the same unique identifier. - Next there may be optional variables based on the type of link. - i= the unique identifier to a specific idea space (URL-safe base64 encoded). - f= the unique identifier to a specific figure (URL-safe base64 encoded). - n= the page number of a PDF figure. - s= the starting selection range for text or time for an audio/video recording figure. - e= the ending selection range for text or time for an audio/video recording figure.